SpinoWeb/exblog/content/blog/research/index.md

 <a name="JournalPublications"></a>

-1. Rossi P. P., **Spinella N.**, <a href="#JournalPublications" target="_blank">Simplified Evaluation of the Ultimate Strength of RC Circular Members Subjected to Axial Force, Bending Moment and Shear Force</a>.
+1. Rossi P. P., **Spinella N.**, <a href="https://doi.org/10.1016/j.engstruct.2023.116117" target="_blank">Simplified Evaluation of the Ultimate Strength of RC Circular Members Subjected to Axial Force, Bending Moment and Shear Force</a>.
 Engineering Structures, 2023
 2. Marí A., **Spinella N.**, Rodriguez M. F., <a href="https://doi.org/10.1016/j.istruc.2023.04.035" target="_blank">Mechanical model for the shear-punching strength of steel fiber reinforced concrete slabs under concentric loading</a>.
 Structures, 52, pp. 854-867, June 2023

 ## Chapters in books